Over recent months we have been looking at what work, if any, is required to improve some of our homes in the Gaer area.

 Information for Fort Lea, Shakespeare Crescent and Gaer Road residents

-Having considered all of the available information, at this time we will not be taking any immediate action on any homes in Fort Lea, Shakespeare Crescent and Gaer Road.
+At this time we will not be taking any immediate action on any homes in Fort Lea, Shakespeare Crescent and Gaer Road.

 This means that the option we are taking forward is option one (take no action).
 Our ongoing repairs and maintenance programme will continue as normal, and we have written to all affected residents to inform them of this outcome.